Islam Engendering Change - When Ideology, Theology and Biology collide Starting Saturday 22 January 2022 with Shaykh Ruzwan

 Fighting for non-Muslim state Militaries against Muslim states; The permissibility of Muslims’ permanent residence in non-Muslim countries; The wife in a marriage embracing Islam; Interest based loans; Inheritance from non-Muslim relatives.

-The beginning and the end - Explanantion of al fatiha and the last 10 surahs Starting Sat 23rd July 2022 with Shaykh Amer
+The beginning and the end - Explanantion of al fatiha and the last 10 surahs Coming soon with Shaykh Amer

 The Quran is the book of God which every Muslim aspires to read and understand.
 If you are travelling and have a guide book, but can’t read the book, it will no be able to aid you on your travels; the information is there but you can’t access it!